Defend Your Right to Minimum Wage or Overtime Payment

 The U.S. Department of Labor identifies these typical problems:

 (1) One of the most common problems is in the construction industry where contractors hire so-called independent contractors, who in reality should be considered employees because they do not meet the tests for independence.
 (2) Franchise arrangements can pose problems in this area as well.
 Depending on the level of control the franchisor has over the franchisee, employees of the latter may be considered to be employed by the franchisor.
 (3) A situation involving a person volunteering his or her services for another may also result in an employment relationship.
 For example, a person who is an employee cannot “volunteer” his/her services to the employer to perform the same type service performed as an employee.
-Of course, individuals may volunteer or donate their services to religious, public service, and non-profit organizations, without contemplation of pay, and not be considered employees of such organization.
+Of course, individuals may volunteer or donate their services to religious, public service, and non-profit organizations, without contemplation of pay, and not be considered employees of such an organization.
 (4) Trainees or students may also be employees, depending on the circumstances of their activities for the employer.
-(5) People who perform work at their own home are often improperly considered as independent contractors.
+(5) People who perform work at their own homes are often improperly considered as independent contractors.
 The Act covers such homeworkers as employees and they are entitled to all benefits of the law.
 See the DOL Fact Sheet at: https://www.dol.gov/whd/regs/compliance/whdfs13.htm.

 If you are miss-classified as an independent contractor instead of an employee, you may be entitled to overtime at 1 ½ times your Regular Rate of pay for a period of two years and three years if the violation was “willful” under the FLSA.